ferbayb/little-bee/README.md

 ## Software Development Plan
 ---
 ### Description
 Little Bee is a CLI application that allows the client to speak to and read from a database full of information about children within a childcare centre with speed and ease.
-Each child has a profile that contains information about them and their family.
+Each child has a profile that contains information about them and their family, and this information is dynamically pulled from the database at each instance.
+You could theoretically replace the database with any other database (that has the same column names) and it will work the same!
+This application was developed with the intention of learning how to manipulate a database with Ruby, specifically PostgresQL.
+It's NOT a requirement for the client to host their own instance of PostgresQL as I have set up a server online using DBaaS providers.
+I personally used Azure, but there other providers such as AWS, Heroku & ElephantSQL that offer similar offerings.
 ### Purpose
 Information management plays a large role within childcare as the industry is surrounded by laws and regulations, as well as being a sensitive industry in general.
 Records need to be kept for a minimum of 3 years even after a child has left and fast, simple access to information can play a crucial role in managing the information input and output of a business that may need to cater for over 100 children on a daily basis.
 The application isn't designed to look pretty, but is designed to minimise the steps required to finding access the desired information about a child.